JosherenPro/House-Prices-Advanced-Regression-Techniques/README.md

-# House-Prices-Advanced-Regression-Techniques
-In this noteebook, I will use RandomForestRegressor for predict the SalePrice of eah house

 # House Prices Advanced Regression Techniques

 In this notebook, I will use the `RandomForestRegressor` model to predict the `SalePrice` of each house in the dataset.
 This is a **regression problem** where we aim to estimate a continuous variable (the sale price) based on various characteristics of each property.